 Lauren Carter, Ellie Glover and Lucas Walton

-The members of the SSOC help younger children at play times by delivering sports sessions and referring matches.
-The pupils have 2 duties each week.
 They have decided to perform a survey with the Key Stage 2 classes to find out which sports they would like to play.
-This survey will be conducted before Easter and a timetable will be devised for the summer term.
+This survey will be conducted before Easter during break times and will be led by Sam, the Head of Crew.

-During the spring term the competition organisers and SSOC have been pivotal in a Year 6 intra school dodgeball competition which has taken place during break times.
+During the spring term the competition organisers and SSOC have been pivotal in a Year 6 intra school football competition which has taken place during break times.
 The captains have been asked to select a team to compete in the competition and the team sheets have been monitored by the competition organisers.
-They are hoping to deliver a year 5 competition in the summer term.